frenchie68/Z79Forth/README.md

 Please note that the GPL version 3 only applies to the assembly code.
 The schematics and the Forth source code are released in the public domain.

-"The 6309 Book" has been included in this distribution with the express assent of its author, Chris Burke--may he be hereby thanked one more time for a great piece of work, without which none of this would have been possible!
+*The 6309 Book* has been included in this distribution with the express assent of its author, Chris Burke--may he be hereby thanked one more time for a great piece of work, without which none of this would have been possible!